maxtkc/mvths-wiki/docs/025-frequency-conversion.rst

 Overview
 --------

-Frequency is a primary measurement of pulses and measures the waves that pass a point over time.
-Frequency is often used to measure the speed of a  CPU as in a 3Ghz processor.
-Your home router most likely supports 2.4Ghz and 5.0Ghz.
-The microcontroller that you are using runs at 16Mhz.
-The frequency of middle C on a piano is 261.6Hz.
+Frequency is a measurement of the speed of pulses or number of pulses over time.
+The unit of measurement for frequency is Hertz which is defined as cycles (pulses) per second.
+A fast CPU might have a frequency of 3Ghz.
+That is the processor can run calculations at 3 billion cycles per second.
+By contrast the microcontroller that you are using runs at only 16Mhz, or 16 million cycles per second.
+Your home router most likely supports 2.4Ghz and 5.0Ghz or a communication wavelength of 2.4 and 5.0 billion cycles per second respectively.
+At the lower end of the spectrum, the frequency of middle C on a piano is 261.6Hz.
+That is the string inside of the piano is vibrating at 261.6 cycles per second resulting in your ear hearing the note middle C.

+Period is the measurement of the length in time of a single pulse or cycle.

 In the following exercise, you will convert between frequency and period.
 Read the section on